New York State Route 481: South of Fulton

 NY 481 begins in North Syracuse at an interchange with I-481 and I-81, a north–south highway running north to Watertown and south to Syracuse.
 The junction is about 1 mi north of Syracuse Hancock International Airport, located on I-81.
-Like I-481, NY 481 is a four-lane limited-access highway with a handful of interchanges for the first 20 mi of its run.
+Like I-481, NY 481 is a four-lane freeway with a handful of interchanges for the first 20 mi of its run.
 Exit numbers along NY 481 pick up where those of I-481 leave off.
 Heading northwest from the I-81 interchange, the highway crosses U.S. Route 11 (US 11) almost immediately, passing just south of the former site of Penn-Can Mall.
 The road soon enters the town of Clay, where it initially runs along the northern edge of a marsh for 3 mi.
 Near the north edge of the swamp, the freeway passes over the St. Lawrence Subdivision, a CSX Transportation rail line linking Syracuse to the North Country.

 Past the swamp, NY 481 serves more developed areas of the town, running alongside a cluster of housing tracts on the outskirts of a large retail area centered around the highway's junction with NY 31.
 The commercial district comprises several strip malls and the Great Northern Mall, the latter situated northeast of the NY 31 interchange.
 From here, the freeway heads through markedly less developed areas, running across farmland to reach the Oneida River (Erie Canal) at the northern edge of Onondaga County.
 It continues across the waterway into the Oswego County town of Schroeppel, where it connects to County Route 57A (CR 57A) at a half-diamond interchange east of the village of Phoenix.
 NY 481 continues to run across undeveloped areas of fields and forests, even as it passes close to Phoenix.

 As the route heads away from the village, it connects to NY 264 at a full diamond interchange about 1 mi north of Phoenix.
 The route is the village's main north–south highway, and it connects NY 481 and Phoenix to SUNY Oswego's Phoenix campus, located just southwest of the freeway.
-The junction with NY 264 is the last interchange on the route; however, NY 481 remains limited-access up to the Fulton city line.
+The junction with NY 264 is the last interchange on the route; however, NY 481 remains controlled-access up to the Fulton city line.
 As the route approaches the city limits, it takes on a more westerly track, passing over CSX's Fulton Subdivision and the Sunoco Ethanol plant located in the former Miller Brewing Company brewery before intersecting CR 57 at an at-grade junction just inside the city limits.
 The route continues northwest from here, heading through significantly more developed areas as South 1st Street.